juniorgasparotto/SysCommand/readme.md

         {
             // option1: use write method
             this.App.Console.Write(99.99m);
+        }

         // option2: or use return, its the same. return 99.99m;
-        }

-        return 0;
     }
 }
 ```